DavidHarrisRid/VibeCode/README.md

 character so they are easier targets.
 Each time the invaders descend a row they speed up slightly to keep the pressure on.

-Ice Climber uses almost the entire screen for its climbing arena.
+Ice Climber uses most of the screen for its climbing arena.
+If your terminal is smaller than the default 60x30 field the game will shrink to fit so it starts properly.
 Break the blocks above you with the jump key and work your way upward through the gaps to reach the top.

 The game relies on the `curses` module for drawing.
 On Windows systems the standard Python distribution does not ship with curses.
 To run the game